kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 In this design the primary interface between infrastructure management and workload management is API objects in _inventory management_ workspaces.
-We use the `Location` and `SyncTarget` object types from Kubestellar's edge.kcp.io api group (created by `kubestellar init`) for this purpose.
+We use the `Location` and `SyncTarget` object types from KubeStellar's edge.kcp.io api group (created by `kubestellar init`) for this purpose.
 The people doing infrastructure management are responsible for creating the inventory management workspaces and populating them with `Location` and `SyncTarget` objects, one